angr/angr-doc/docs/examples.md

 CADET_00001 is one of the challenge released by DARPA for the Cyber Grand Challenge:
 [link](https://github.com/CyberGrandChallenge/samples/tree/master/examples/CADET_00001)
-The binary can run in the DECREE VM: [link](http://repo.cybergrandchallenge.com/boxes/) CADET_00001.adapted (by Jacopo Corbetta) is the same program, modified to be runnable in an Intel x86 Linux machine.
+The binary can run in the DECREE VM: [link](http://repo.cybergrandchallenge.com/boxes/) A copy of the original challenge and the angr solution is provided [here](https://github.com/angr/angr-doc/tree/master/examples/CADET_00001)
+CADET_00001.adapted (by Jacopo Corbetta) is the same program, modified to be runnable in an Intel x86 Linux machine.

 ### Grub "back to 28" bug